Emanuele Calchetti: Biography

 Calchetti has participated in the FIA Alternative Energies World Champion since 2010.
 During that season, with the driver Guido Guerrini, he won the regularity standings of the circuit race in Monza (with Citroën C1) and Franciacorta (Citroën C5).

 In 2011, with Alfa Romeo Mito, he gained the second place in San Marino and the third place in Athens.

 In 2012, again with Alfa Romeo Mito, Calchetti became World Champion in the co-drivers' category, winning in Athens and arriving second in Montréal and Belgrade.

 In 2019 he came back to the races with Guido Guerrini on an Audi e-tron in the FIA E-Rally Regularity Cup.
 Toscan crew won in Switzerland (Rallye du Chablais) and reached the podium other six times, finishing the season at the third place of the general standings and winning the manufacturers' championship.

+In 2024 Guerrini and Calchetti, on a Nio ET5, conquered the first EcoRally Cup China, winning 3 of the 5 stages and the final classification of Greater Huangshan International Ecorally held in the Anhui province.

 Journalist, Calchetti is since 2008 a member of the City council of Sansepolcro.
 In 2011 he wrote with Guido Guerrini the travel book Via Stalingrado (Stalingrad Road).
 In 2016 he voiced the Italian character of Gianni, played by Enzo Cilenti, in the Russian version of British film Bridget Jones's Baby.